Advertiser Disclosure

 The beautiful but pricey ski resort town of Aspen.
 Image Credit: Dan Bayer via Aspen Snowmass

-If you don’t have your own ski gear or would like to book a lesson to improve your skiing or riding, Epic Pass variants (such as the Epic Australia Pass) also let you rent equipment, book private and group lessons, and save up to 20% on the usual price.
+If you don’t have ski gear or would like to book a lesson to improve your skiing or riding, Epic Pass variants (such as the Epic Australia Pass) also let you rent equipment, book private and group lessons, and save up to 20% on the usual price.

 Planning when you purchase your pass can be as important as which pass you choose.
 I learned this the hard way recently when I assumed that committing to an Epic Australia Pass would grant me access to Whistler Blackcomb in January of the same year — not the case.
-Yes, the pass I purchased would grant me access to Whistler Blackcomb, but in January of the following season.
+Yes, the pass I purchased granted me access to Whistler Blackcomb, but in January of the following season.

 So in this instance, it would have been better for me to purchase via the U.S. website, access Whistler Blackcomb, and then use the U.S. pass to access the Australian resorts later in the year.
 Lesson learned.